Affine and cyclotomic Schur categories: Bases for a cyclotomic Schur category

 In general, suppose that $P_{pq}=(\eta_{ij})$ with $l(\eta_{ij})=h\ge t:=\min\{ p, q\}$ for some $\eta_{ij}$.
 Let $\bar {\eta}$ denote the partition obtained from $\eta_{ij}$ by deleting its first part, say $r$.
 We have

-where the second last ``$\equiv$" follows from \cite[Corollary~3.12]{SW1}.
-This together with \eqref{movedottofirststrand} shows inductively that a general morphism in the Hom-space $\Hom_{\Sch_{\bfu}}(\mu,\lambda)$ can be written as a linear combination of $\PMat_{\lambda,\mu}^\flat$.
+where the second last ``$\equiv$" follows from induction assumption on $r$ and \cite[Corollary~3.12]{SWweb}.
+This together with Lemma \ref{dotmovefreely}(4) shows inductively that a general morphism in the Hom-space $\Hom_{\Sch_{\bfu}}(\mu,\lambda)$ can be written as a linear combination of $\PMat_{\lambda,\mu}^\flat$.
 The proposition is proved. \end{proof}